“Sorry, one second.” Distantly, David Woozley then beckons someone back.

 Woozley’s time with Palace may not have reached the heights of Premier League appearances, and his time as a footballer may have ended somewhat prematurely due to selflessly putting his family and their long-term future ahead of kicking a ball.
 However, that doesn’t mean that the defender’s time with the club is merely a footnote in the administration years.

-Woozley ends with the following story; a story that will make any of us smile: “My son came up the other week to Selhurst Park as we have a friend who had a box for the game, so my son got to go into hospitality for the Manchester City game and then got to meet Pep Guardiola and Raheem Sterling.
+Woozley ends with the following story; a story that will make any of us smile: “My son came up one week to Selhurst Park as we have a friend who had a box, so my son got to go into hospitality for the Manchester City game and then got to meet Pep Guardiola and Raheem Sterling.

 David Woozley: the fan who lived the fantasy.
 And loved every single second of it.